 Melissa Juhan is a retired Wake County Public School teacher.
 She taught reading, math and academically gifted classes, but spent the majority of her time as a fifth grade classroom teacher.
 She loves history, theater and environmental education.
 In 2004 she went to work for the Town of Holly Springs as a permanent part time employee helping develop environmental programs with Sabrina Thompson, the park naturalist, at the new Bass Lake Park.
 The great thing about the park job was that Scott Barnard, then park director, sent Sabrina and Melissa to just about every class the Museum of Natural Sciences offered.
 At the park she helped organize the first “Bass Lake Day” and the first “Turtle Festival” working closely with schools in the Holly Springs area.
 She and her husband, Chuck, enjoy fly fishing, canoeing, and living at the coast in North Carolina.
 Melissa joined the board in 2011.

-Jeannie is a retired licensed family therapist and social worker who moved to Wilmington from Washington DC in 1999.
-She has had numerous experiences as a worker and volunteer with a variety of non-profits (Women Strike for Peace; Potomac Appalachian Trail Club; American Rivers Conservation Council among them).
+Jeannie Lennon is a licensed clinical social worker and a family therapist.
+She has numerous experiences as a worker and volunteer with a variety of non-profits (Women Strike for Peace; Potomac Appalachian Trail Club; American Rivers Conservation Council among them).
 Currently she volunteers as a Disaster Mental Health Worker for the American Red Cross and serves on the Community Crisis Response Team in New Hanover County.
 She is interested in helping expand the membership, educating local politicians about environmental issues, and looks forward to being useful to Cape Fear River Watch.
 Jeannie joined the board in 2010.

 Jot is one of the founding captains in our annual Striper Tournament.
 He won Guide to First Place overall and First Place Aggregate in 2008.
 Again in 2010, he won First Place Largest Fish and First Place Aggregate.
 Capt.
 Jot has been in the local fishing industry for over twenty years.
 Jot has managed to translate his lifetime passion for fishing and guiding into his own charter business which he began in 2007.
 Capt.
 Jot is a State and Federal finfish tagger; tagging Striped Bass, Red Drum and Sharks for NCDMF as well as NOAA.
 Jot is also on the North Carolina Sea Grant Advisory Board.
 Jot joined the board in 2010.